Post

 kubectl get cm aws-auth -n kube-system -o yaml > aws-auth.yaml

-Create file ‘‘aws-auth.yaml’’ with proper AWS users
+Create the aws-auth.yaml file with proper AWS users

 1